Advanced wireless solutions for home and industrial automation

 More information about ANT here.

-Bluetooth low energy (branded as Bluetooth Smart and Bluetooth Smart Ready) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
-Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
-Bluetooth Smart devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
+Bluetooth low energy is an exciting technology that is becoming a standard feature in PC's and mobile devices.
+Bluetooth low energy Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
+Bluetooth low energy devices are the peripheral sensors that typically capture data and relay data to and from the hubs.

 In automation Bluetooth low energy will not usually replace an advanced automation network with M2M communication.
 Bluetooth low energy enabled mobile devices are now very common and are excellent platforms for use as 'roaming user interfaces' in large systems where the system does not need to take any actions unless a user is actually present.
 Examples of this are lighting, HVAC, and warehouse systems where actions from sensors are only needed when a user is actually present.